kalsmic/SendIT_API_endpoints/README.md

    ```
 ### How to run tests
 - Open terminal from root folder of the project.
-- Enter the commnad bellow in the treminla to run the tests
+- Enter the command below in the terminal to run the tests
 ```bash
   $ > pytest
   ```